Neck and Shoulder Pain: Causes and Relief

-- Use the Plexus Wheel
+- Use the Chirp Wheel

 - To relieve tight muscles, correct poor posture and help the natural curvature of the spine.
 As mentioned above, a healthy neck (and back) relies on the natural s-curve of the spine to be aligned.

-- The Plexus Wheel fits between your shoulder blades and can go all the way up to your neck to relieve the tightness in the muscles.
+- The Chirp Wheel fits between your shoulder blades and can go all the way up to your neck to relieve the tightness in the muscles.
 This will allow neck and shoulder pain relief.